 Concrete example of group:

 In the New media group we have a dedicated section for the work in progress.
-Only members of the New media group can access this section anonymous users can only see the public gallery with fully functional works.
+Only members of the New media group can access this section anonymous.A users can only see the public gallery with fully functional works.

 External functioning of a group: